yangfei4/Sampling_motion_planning/README.md

-# ECE470_Project Smart Assembly Robot
+# Assembly Robot

 This repository contains the code and assets used to simulate our assembly robot.
+The main techniques of this project are:
+* Forward/Inverse kinematics
+* Sample-based motion planning
+* Vision-based detection

 Instructions for simulating in Gazebo simulators are below.